 Modern Shave Ice

-These are the modern and hip spots, they all use natural, real fruit syrups and often feature inventive twists.
+These are the modern and hip spots.
+They all use natural, real fruit syrups and often feature inventive twists like fun toppings.

 Sweet corn, mango, and pineapple shave ice (with macadamia nut ice cream on the bottom and sweet cream drizzle on top) at Kaimana Shave Ice (Oahu)